hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/keycloak.md

 ---
 title: "Keycloak"
 metaTitle: "Keycloak | Hasura Authentication Tutorial"
-metaDescription: "Learn how to integrate Keycloak with Hasura to secure your applications."
+metaDescription: "Learn how to integrate Keycloak with Hasura to secure your applications using JWT"
 ---

 ## What is Keycloak?